How about adding a little twist to the styling of Lehenga Dupatta?

-This is a simple, no-nonsense style which can be done by you in under 5 minutes.
+This is a simple, no-nonsense style that can be done by you in under 5 minutes.

-Play around with colours; you can also mix and match between dupattas of different lehengas here.
+Play around with colors; you can also mix and match between dupattas of different lehengas here.

 Tied loosely in the front, this shows off your blouse well.